Sec-Ia/Advanced-API-Security-with-Spring-Boot-and-Keycloak/README.md

 # Fonctionnalités

--Authentication and authorization using Keycloak.
+-  Authentication and authorization using Keycloak.
--Role-based access control (RBAC).
+-  Role-based access control (RBAC).
--Token-based security for API endpoints.
+-  Token-based security for API endpoints.
--Integration with Docker for simplified deployment.
+-  Integration with Docker for simplified deployment.